geloczi/synologydotnet-audiostation-wpf/README.md

 # SynAudio

-Synology AudioStation like desktop application.
-It is already in a stable working state, but it is under heavy development.
+AudioStation like **desktop application for Windows to stream music from your Synology NAS**.
 Built on top of my [SynologyDotNet.AudioStation](https://github.com/geloczigeri/synologydotnet-audiostation) package.
+It is under heavy development, but always stable.
+The music listening is already an easy-going and smooth experience with this app, I use it everyday.

 ![plot](./assets/artists.png)